usnistgov/nist-mud/README.md

 ## Prerequisites ##

+On the Controller host:

-* Install JDK 1.8x and maven.
+* Install JDK 1.8x and maven 3.5 or above.
-* Install python 2.7x and whatever prerequisites Ryu wants.
-* Install Ryu (for testing).
-* Install openvswtich
-* Eclipse -- highly recommended.
+* Eclipse -- highly recommended if you want to look at code.

 ## How to build and test it it using mininet ##

-### Prerequisites ###

 Create a virtual machine running Ubuntu 16.
-Install mininet on that virtual machine

-    sudo apt-get install mininet
+### Pre-requisites for the Test VM ###

-Allow root privileges for user by performing the following:
+Allow root privileges for user to save yourself some typing:

      sudo visudo
      <username> ALL=(ALL) NOPASSWD: ALL

+Install mininet on the virtual machine.
+Install openvswitch on the mininet vm.

+    sudo apt-get install openvswitch-switch
+    sudo apt-get install mininet

 Install python prerequisites

 	 sudo pip install requests
 	 sudo apt install curl

-RYU is used control a test router.
+On the mininet vm.
+Install python 2.7x and whatever prerequisites Ryu wants.
+RYU is used control portions of the test network.
 It is not part of the MUD implementation under test.
 We are using it strictly as a learning switch controller to set up our topology.

      apt install gcc python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev zlib1g-dev
      git clone git://github.com/osrg/ryu.git